swyxio/swyxdotio/content/writing/technical/collapsing-layers.md

 subtitle: Doing Less to Do More
 categories: ['Tech']
 date: 2020-01-20
-description: As Moore's Law ends, we must look at optimizing software for continued gains in speed and efficiency.
+description: As Moore's Law ends, devices multiply, and software becomes critical to life, we must take another look at our full stack for continued gains in efficiency, reliability and security.
 ---

 *Essay status: confident in framing, not confident in timing.
 Still looking for more examples*